 Alongside Lewin’s change management model, you’ll also find other methodologies like the Prosci ADKAR model, Kotter’s theory, The McKinsey 7-S model, and others.

 How do you know if Kurt Lewin’s model is the best one for your change project?
+What are the cons and pros?
 Will it provide you with all the steps you need for success and foster a positive environment for employees and other stakeholders?

 Advantages and Disadvantages of Lewin’s Change Model

 In this article, we’ll explain Kurt Lewin change theory and discuss the pros and cons of Lewin’s change model methodology.
 You’ll also find answers to frequently asked questions about Lewin’s three-step model, such as:

 - What is the Kurt Lewin change model?